marcusoftnet/marcusoftnet.github.io/_posts/2015-03-30-saying-thank-you-for-agile-manifesto.md

  - Life of a consultant
 ---

-Last autumn I met one of the signatories of the <a href="http://agilemanifesto.org">Agile Manifesto</a> in real life.
-At the <a href="http://2014.agilesingapore.org/">Agile Singapore</a> conference.
+Last autumn I met one of the signatories of the [Agile Manifesto](http://agilemanifesto.org) in real life.
+At the [Agile Singapore](http://2014.agilesingapore.org/) conference.

-I didn't think much about that until he (<a href="http://www.renaissancesoftware.net/blog/">James Grenning</a>) mentioned it in the beginning of one of his talk.
+I didn't think much about that until he ([James Grenning](http://www.renaissancesoftware.net/blog/)) mentioned it in the beginning of one of his talk.
 He told some anectodes about that meet-up.
 In honestly so would I if I was at that weekend in Snowbird.

 There I was.
 Also a speaker at this conference half-around the world.
-Working with management for the Salvation Army in Indonesia, being invited to the conference since I've <a href="http://www.amazon.com/Kanban-Action-Marcus-Hammarberg/dp/1617291056/">written a book on Kanban</a>.
+Working with management for the Salvation Army in Indonesia, being invited to the conference since I've [written a book on Kanban](http://www.amazon.com/Kanban-Action-Marcus-Hammarberg/dp/1617291056/).

 The last 10 years of my career has been involving agile in one way or the other on a daily basis.
 And evolving me for the better, mostly daily.